djndl1/CSNotes/os/concepts/processes_threads.md

 	ret
 ```

 - _strict alternation_: not suitable for two processes at different execution rate.
-A process may be blocked by the other process even if the other is not in its critical region (it is one process' turn to enter its critical region while it is still in its non-critical region).
-There is no read-test-write race condition since the acquire-release mechanism is done by the other process/thread.
+There is no read-test-write race condition because there is no test-and-set operation, one process tests to enter the critical region and the other decides whether it can enter.
+This works only if the two processes work in strict alteration: if one process is too fast, enters and leaves the critical region and then the noncritical region while the other is still in the noncritical region, the first one will be blocked at the while loop because the latest `turn` value is set by itself and the only value set by the other process can make it proceed.
+In this solution, a process cannot enter the critical section in succession.

 ```c
 int turn;